 To start with, you need money to rent, lease or purchase a truck or cart for your business.
 Other areas you will need funding for will be kitchen equipment, supplies, commissary fees, professional fees such as legal and accounting, as well as initial permitting in the municipalities you plan to work in.
 In some cases, you may also need money to pay employees.
 There are several places where you can get this money that your new mobile business needs, but first you need to think about which type of funding will work best for you.

 In this article, we will explain the differences between the various types of capital and the stages at which they are needed.

 For each stage of your mobile food business’ life, there may be financial needs that require outside funding.
 The funding types for the different stages are called:

-- Start-up capital – Start-up, or working capital, is the funding that will help you pay for equipment, rent, supplies, etc., for the first year of operation.
+- Start-up capital (working capital).
+This is the funding that will help you pay for equipment, rent, supplies, etc., for the first year of operation.

 Each of these areas will play an important part in your mobile food service company’s growth at various stages.
 Since most food truck operators will need start-up capital, we will focus on this area.